memtt/malt/README.md

 on-thread-stack-using= ; Dump when one stack reach limit in %, G, M, K (empty to disable). on-alloc-count=        ; Dump when number of allocations reach limit in G, M, K (empty to disable). watch-dog=false        ; Run an active thread spying continuouly the memory of the app, not only sometimes.

+[python]
+instru=true            ; Enable of disable python instrumentation. stack=enter-exit       ; Select the Python stack instrumentation mode (backtrace, enter-exit, none). mix=false              ; Mix C stack with the python ones to get a uniq tree instread of two distincts
+                       ;(not this adds overhead).
+obj=true               ; Instrument of not the OBJECT allocator domain of python. mem=true               ; Instrument of not the MEM allocator domain of python. raw=true               ; Instrument of not the RAW allocator domain of python.
 ```

 Option values can be overridden on the fly with command :